Connect with us

 Local cement consumption fell 8.2pc in 2017 to 5.8 million tonnes from 6.3 million tonnes in 2016.
 PHOTO | FILE

-Although most of the local cement firms are not listed on the Nairobi Securities Exchange, and are therefore not obliged to disclose their financial statements, the dismal performance of listed firms has painted a grim picture of the key sub-sector of the economy.
+Although most of the local cement firms are not listed on the Nairobi Securities Exchange and are therefore not obliged to disclose their financial statements, the dismal performance of listed firms has painted a grim picture of the key sub-sector of the economy.

-ARM Cement, the Kenya’s third largest cement manufacturer, has issued a profit warning for the 2017 financial year, meaning that the company – which has been in the red since 2015 – expects to post a loss of at least Sh3.5 billion.
+ARM Cement, Kenya’s third largest cement manufacturer, has issued a profit warning for the 2017 financial year, meaning that the company – which has been in the red since 2015 – expects to post a loss of at least Sh3.5 billion.

-The company on September 1 last year said its net loss in the six months to June 30, 2017 deepened nearly five-fold to Sh1.41 billion from Sh266.78 million in June 2016 on reduced sales.
+The company on September 1 last year said its net loss in the six months to June 30, 2017, deepened nearly five-fold to Sh1.41 billion from Sh266.78 million in June 2016 on reduced sales.
 During the period under review, total revenue declined 19.79 per cent to Sh1.32 billion.

 The State-controlled cement maker saw its revenues drop by Sh660 million to Sh3.06 billion, with its directors attributing the drop to economic slowdown.